xapple/pyrotrfid/doc/content/results.rst

 Digital profile plot
 --------------------
 This plot shows the result of the digital digestion.
-The three highest peaks are annotated.

 .. image:: /images/profile.pdf
+   :width: 1024 px

 A PDF named something like ``12_DW-9_profile.pdf`` will be created for every sample.